nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="alsouse"></a>My neighbor has a rooftop router and is connected to NYC Mesh.
 Can I also use it to connect?

 We encourage neighbors to share their Internet access.
-Ask your neighbor for permission to connect via their router and reach out to us on [slack](https://slack.nycmesh.net/).
+Ask your neighbor for permission to connect via their router and reach out to us on [slack][].
 We can probably install a switch at the rooftop router and run an ethernet cable to your apartment.
 We have a standard $160 install fee, and we ask for a $20 monthly donation if you can afford it.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>